 March is the third month, named after the Roman god Mars, the god of war and chaos, but it is also tied to agriculture.
-History shows many soldiers were farmers for most of the year, but called to do battle in March (this duty month later became May under Charlemagne).
-The third day of the week (when Sunday is the first day on the week's calendar) is Tuesday, named after the Norse god Tyr, who was god of single combat, and who is tied to the Roman God Mars.
+History shows many soldiers were farmers for most of the year but called to do battle in March (this duty month later became May under Charlemagne).
+The third day of the week (when Sunday is the first day on the week's calendar) is Tuesday, named after the Norse god Tyr, who was the god of single combat, and who is tied to the Roman God Mars.
 Traditionally, though, the week ends on Sunday, making Wednesday the third day of the week.
 Calendars have a tradition of causing confusion.
-During the Medieval era through the Renaissance society had the threes estates: the nobles, the clergy, and the commoners.
-Today we have the one percenters, politicians, and the greater masses.
+During the Medieval era through the Renaissance, society had the threes estates: the nobles, the clergy, and the commoners.
+Today we have the one-percenters, politicians, and the greater masses.
 A few generations ago, we had the Third Reich, which showed three's evil.

 Socially, families should include a father, a mother, and a child or children, which establishes three as another number of family and relationships, In numbers the combination of one and two, father and mother, to create the child, three, and make the family, which establishes three a number of completion.

 Games and sports contain many instances of three such as three of a kind in poker.
 Triathlons include swimming, biking, and running.
 To start the race, the starter might say, “1, 2, 3, Go!”
 This makes three the 'go' number.